thaniyelraja/thaniyelraja/README.md

 🔭 Here's my <a href="https://hareesh.web.app/">portfolio</a>
 🌱 Currently learning Data Structures & Algorithms and exploring AI integration in development
 🎓 Engineering at <a href="https://tec-edu.in/index"><img src="https://tec-edu.in/images/logo.jpg" height="30"></a>
-⚡ Fun fact: I am a pharmacist
+⚡ Fun fact: I'm a pharmacist

 Social Presence
 <a href="https://www.linkedin.com/in/thaniyel-raja-a-/">